-Polymétis, New York , Principal & Founder
+Polymétis, Toronto, ON, CA, Principal & Founder

 Technologically and sustainably-minded, each project is approached with a blend of manual and digital skills that inspire new fields of exploration, which is core to the studio's ethos.
 The aim is to create works that are thoughtful, engaging and beautiful.